-Students who wish to audit a course must submit a course enrolment/adjustment form found on the MYCCNM-Toronto or MYCCNM-Boucher Student Portal to the Registrar's Office at info@ccnm.edu during the first period of course add/drop.
-Any requests submitted after the "add" period according to the Year-at-a-Glance will not be fulfilled.
+Students who wish to audit a course must submit a course enrolment/adjustment form found on the MYCCNM-Toronto or MYCCNM-Boucher Student Portal to the Registrar's Office at info@ccnm.edu during the first period of course add/drop in the term.
+Any requests submitted after the course add/drop deadline according to the Year-at-a-Glance will not be fulfilled.
 Any course(s) added for audit cannot be dropped, will not show on the transcript, and will not have any cost associated with it.
 Courses excluded from auditing would be those which are practical in nature or have a practical component.
-An auditing student may attend lectures and access online materials, however may NOT participate in class activities, practical sessions and may not submit assignments or write examinations.
+An auditing student may attend lectures and access online materials, however may NOT participate in any class activities, including lectures, online discussions, practical sessions, etc., and may not submit assignments or write examinations.
+If attending classes for audit, please be considerate of other students enrolled in the class.

-TRANSFER CREDITS AND ADVANCED STANDING\
+TRANSFER CREDITS AND ADVANCED STANDING

 Advanced standing is open to those who have graduated from a recognized MD program.
-For more information please email info@ccnm.edu. \May also be known as Prior Learning Assessment Recognition (PLAR)
+For more information please email info@ccnm.edu.
+May also be known as Prior Learning Assessment Recognition (PLAR)